nom05/ndeloc/README.md

 ## How to cite

+   - Otero, N.; Mandado, M. _NDELOC v1.2.17_ (2022), Universidade de Vigo.

-The following publications must be cited in any work presenting results obtained with _NDELOC_:
+The following publications are recommended to be cited in any work presenting results obtained with _NDELOC_:

    - Mandado, M.; González-Moa, M. J.; Mosquera, R. A. "QTAIM n-center delocalization indices as descriptors of aromaticity in mono and polyheterocycles", *J. Comput.
 Chem.*, 28, 127-136 (**2007**).
    - Mandado, M.; González-Moa, M. J.; Mosquera, R. A. "Chemical graph theory and n-center electron delocalization indices: A study on polycyclic aromatic hydrocarbons", *J. Comput.
 Chem.*, 28, 1625-1633 (**2007**).